Corporate Governance Structure and Initiatives | Directors

 Evaluation of the Effectiveness of the Board of Directors

 The Company evaluates the effectiveness of the Board of Directors by means of individual questionnaires, interviews, and other methods that facilitate getting individual opinions from all directors.
-In addition, to further enhance the function of the Board of Directors, in the fiscal year ended March 31, 2023, we worked to provide information to external directors through on-site tours and roundtable discussions with executive officers, as well as to strengthen our support structure through the establishment of a department dedicated to the Board of Directors.
-The evaluation of the effectiveness of the Board of Directors in the fiscal year ended March 31, 2023, was generally positive.
+In addition, to further enhance the function of the Board of Directors, in the fiscal year ending March 2024, we focused on enhancing the reporting of opinions gathered through dialogue with stakeholders to the Board of Directors.
+We also utilized round-table discussions with external directors to discuss not only agenda items for the Board of Directors but also the Group’s current status and medium- to long-term strategies with top management.
+The evaluation of the effectiveness of the Board of Directors in the fiscal year ended March 31, 2024, was generally positive.

 [Main issues]